-On the afternoon of Nov.
-20, 2001, 36 Westerners from 12 countries quietly appeared on Tiananmen Square—the symbolic heart of China—with a simple message that shocked all those at the Square that day.
+Thirty-six Westerners from 12 countries quietly appeared in Tiananmen Square—the symbolic heart of China—with a simple message that shocked all those at the square the fateful day of Nov.
+20, 2001.
 Their unprecedented protest soon made international headlines.

-Before the backdrop of a Communist slogan that ironically reads, “Long Live the Great Unity of the World’s Peoples,” a few participants unfurled a golden banner that read, “Truth Compassion Tolerance.”
+They unfurled a golden banner that read, “Truth Compassion Tolerance,” before the backdrop of a communist slogan that ironically reads, “Long Live the Great Unity of the World’s Peoples.”

 As the police made hasty attempts to tear down their huge banner, Canadian Falun Gong practitioner Zenon Dolnyckyj unfurled a smaller banner strapped to his leg, which read, “Falun Dafa is good.”